Conrado (footballer, born 1997)

-Conrado Buchanelli Holz (born 3 April 1997), commonly known as Conrado, is a Brazilian professional footballer who plays as a left-back for Liga I club Oțelul Galați.
+Conrado Buchanelli Holz (born 3 April 1997), commonly known as Conrado, is a Brazilian professional footballer who plays as a left-back for Ekstraklasa club Radomiak Radom.

 Club career

 Gremio

 Born in Ajuricaba, Conrado is a youth exponent from Grêmio.
 In 2017 he was promoted to the first team and made his league debut on 28 May 2017 against Sport Recife, starting as a left midfielder in a 4–3 away loss, playing the full 90 minutes.

 Oeste

 During the 2018 season Conrado joined Campeonato Brasileiro Série B side Oeste.
 He scored his first goal as a professional for the club on 20 March 2018 in a 1-0 victory over Sertãozinho in the Campeonato Paulista Série A2.
 On 20 October 2018, Conrado scored his first goal in Série B, scoring the equalizer in a 1-1 draw with Avaí FC.

 Figueirense

 During October 2019, Conrado was announced as a new signing for Figueirense.
 He made his debut for the club on 8 October 2019 in a 0-0 draw with Botafogo-SP in Série B.